marcoshack/netmonitor/README.md

 The output binary will be located in `build/bin/`.

 **Note for Windows Users**:
-If you are running the specific binary `netmonitorv2.exe` from the `build/bin` folder, ensure the `data` folder and `config.json` are present in that directory relative to the executable **if** you want portable behavior.
+If you are running the specific binary `netmonitor.exe` from the `build/bin` folder, ensure the `data` folder and `config.json` are present in that directory relative to the executable **if** you want portable behavior.
 However, by default, the app looks for configuration in the current working directory.

 ## Configuration